 fbpx Skip To Content

-Feeling hungry on your diet?
+Hungry on your diet?
 You shouldn’t.
+Try a sustainable diet instead.

-Losing weight is usually associated with restrictions, endless calorie counting and a fear of slipping which may result in overeating.
+Losing weight is usually associated with restrictions, endless calorie counting, and a fear of slipping, which may result in overeating.
 What if you could lose weight without feeling hungry and having a bad conscience over a treat or two?

 Diets make you gain weight

-There are a lot of reasons why diets are failing us
+There are a lot of reasons why diets are failing us.

-• Calorie counting on the other hand often results in a situation where you start ”saving” calories for treats, or you start waiting for the day when the diet is over and you can “eat again”.
+• Calorie counting, on the other hand, often results in a situation where you start ”saving” calories for treats, or you start waiting for the day when the diet is over, and you can “eat again.”
 Sounds familiar?

 Dare to eat

-1. The Balanced Plate Diet
+1. The Balanced Plate Method

 2. More veggies